-Bed Sores: The Hidden Nursing Home Killer
+Why Are Bed Sores Called the Hidden Nursing Home Killer in Florida?

 When our loved ones are in nursing homes and seem to be resting peacefully, our initial thought may be contentment.
 Sleeping or resting soundly in a comfortable bed may seem like a hidden endeavor.
 That’s why a lot of people are surprised to learn that one of the deadliest risks of a nursing home is when patients are left to lie in one position for too long.